as595/csc-2019/frdeepcnn.md

 print('Accuracy of the network on the 50 test images: %d %%' % (100 * correct / total))
 ```

+Accuracy of the network on the 50 test images: 80 %

 ```python
 class_correct = list(0. for i in range(10))